jpcarvalho-education-courses/ai50/README.md

 # Notes

-I've taken some notes on key concepts and algorights during the lectures.
+I've taken some notes on key concepts and algorithms during the lectures.

 ## Lecture 0: Search